 Quartz thermocouple tubes in the USA require thin yet strong wallsโtypically 1.5โ2 mmโto enable fast temperature response while protecting sensors from harsh chemical or molten environments.
 These tubes maintain accurate readings and extend thermocouple lifespan.

-How Quartz Tubes Diameter Influences Fiber Defect Reduction
+How Diameter Impacts Fiber Defect Reduction

 Before analyzing fiber defects, itโs essential to understand how quartz tube diameter impacts the optical fiber drawing process.
 The right diameter ensures uniform heat distribution, stable melt flow, and reduced microbubble formationโkey factors in minimizing structural and optical defects.